-Agency, as Three Trees, Inc. registered as non-profit with the Internal Revenue Service on August 6, 1999.
+Three Trees, Inc. registers as a non-profit with the Internal Revenue Service on August 6, 1999.

-Agency opens its doors to its first peer-support group in September of 2000.
+Three Trees opens its doors to the first peer-support group in September of 2000.

-Junior League of Wichita selects agency as a community project.
+Junior League of Wichita selects Three Trees as a community project.

-New programs for complicated grief and anticipatory grief developed.
+New programs for complicated grief and anticipatory grief are developed.

-Piano for Christmas, a book in the Santa Stray series, published by AngelWorks with all proceeds benefiting the agency.
+A Piano for Christmas, a book in the Santa Stray series, is published by AngelWorks with all proceeds benefiting Three Trees.